JorgeAskur/Self-Regulating-Air-Pressure-System/README.md

 * Regulation of the air pressure depending on the terrain.
 * Prevention of overfilling the tank.

-The main purpose of this system is to pump air pressure into a PVC tank, simulating the tire of a tractor, so it can adjust to terrains such as asphalt, mud and dirt.
-This would be useful for the tractor’s performance when it encounters these different lands and cause less damage to the tractor itself.

 In this project we used:

 * CAN protocol